•

 While working on the illustration that became the cover for my book Ghost Birds I produced several sketches of a male ivory-bill.
 There's really no need for me to keep all of them, so if you'd like to buy one please contact me.

 These are not color copies but real pen and ink drawings.
 I did a series of rough drafts in order to capture just the right Campephilus principalis expression.
+Intense and statuesque.
+Not an easy thing to do since I have never seen a live one.

 Tuesday, November 23, 2010